 If you’re doing full-on renovations, you can check this guide on How to Break a House Window Quietly.

-June 25, 2021 – added changelog, added external links, fixed and updated article formatting and content
+June 25, 2021 – added article links, fixed and updated article formatting and content